Elements code tutorial

 Previously, the RPC calls we’ve made always returned values denominated in “bitcoin”.
 This is simply because that is what the labelling of the initial asset created by Elements defaults to.

-In this section we’ll issue our own assets, label them, re-issue them (basically create some more of them) and learn how to send them to other addresses.
-We’ll also take a look at how to keep track of what assets have been issued and re-issued and also how to destroy assets.
+In this section we’ll issue our own assets, label them, look at reissuance tokens and learn how to send them to other addresses.
+We’ll also take a look at how to keep track of what assets have been issued and re-issued and, in the next section, reissue and destory them.
 This last feature may be something which is required if you implement your own blockchain solution based upon real world assets.
-More on that later.
+More on that in the next section.

 We see that Alice holds a lot of the “bitcoin” asset and nothing else: